jaredboice/daniel-san/README.md

             frequency: MONTHLY,
             processDate: '30', // for MONTHLY events, this string represents the day within that month
             dateStart: '2019-01-01' // date to start evaluating and processing this account
+            // since it is before the global date start of all the projections, the cycle will start on 2019-09-17
             dateEnd: null, // null dateEnd represents an ongoing account
             modulus: 3,
             cycle: 1